 Interactions of monovalent cations with sodium channels in squid axon.
-II.
-Modification of pharmacological inactivation gating.
+I. Modification of physiological inactivation gating.

 - Views Icon Views